antongeorgescu/light-photo-manager/README.md

 # Light Photo Manager
-A basic photo manager that organizes automatically your photos
+A basic photo manager that organizes automatically your photos.
+The photos are distributed in year/season based on the capture date.

 ## Publish
 Use the command and options below to create a self-contained package <br/>